Arterial embolism is a sudden interruption of blood flow to an organ or body part due to a clot (embolus) that has come from another part of the body.

 The affected area can be permanently damaged.
-Up to approximately 25% of cases require amputation.
+Amputation is needed in up to 1 in 4 cases.

-Arterial emboli can come back (recur) even after successful treatment.
+Arterial emboli can come back even after successful treatment.

 Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of arterial embolism.

-Prevention begins with identifying the source of the blood clot.
-If your health care provider determines you have a high risk for blood clots, you may be prescribed blood thinners (such as warfarin or heparin) to prevent them from forming.
+Prevention begins with finding possible sources of a blood clot.
+Your provider may prescribe blood thinners (such as warfarin or heparin) to prevent clots from forming.
 Antiplatelet drugs may also be needed.

-You have a higher risk atherosclerosis and clots if you are:
+You have a higher risk atherosclerosis and clots if you:

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.